BiagiarelliAdriano/One-Piece-Quiz/README.md

 - I confirmed that the game results are always correct.
 - I confirmed that instructions, options and results text are all readable and easy to understand.
 - I confirmed that the colors and fonts chosen are easy to understand and accessibly by running it through lighthouse in devtools.
+- I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar.

 ### Manual Testing
 | Test                                                                                                                                                                                                                       | Result|